 As a general policy, the Company writes off the accrued interest receivable balance when it receives a default notice or when the scheduled interest payment is not received, unless management determines that the default is temporary considering all of the relevant information.
 The Company believes that for the majority of its investment securities, writing off the uncollectible interest receivable balance within a year from the due date is considered timely.
 In all cases, the Company writes off the accrued interest receivable immediately if management determines that it is not reasonably expected that the payment will be received.
-The Company did not have any cumulative-effect adjustment as a result of adopting Topic 326 for its accrued interest receivables.
 The Company's accrued interest receivable balances are included in accrued investment income receivables in its consolidated balance sheets.
-There were no accrued interest receivable amounts considered uncollectible or written off for the years ended December 31, 2022, 2021 and 2020.
+There were no accrued interest receivable amounts considered uncollectible or written off for the years ended December 31, 2023, 2022 and 2021.